zxz2jj/ReAD/README.md

 for the sake of comparison.

-The data used in the above experiments are available at: https://pan.baidu.com/s/1gXZy6ID-9Kb-YaSArjwvnw (password：zzsj)
+The data used in the above experiments are available at https://pan.baidu.com/s/1gXZy6ID-9Kb-YaSArjwvnw (password：zzsj)